InfluxDB data elements

 If you’re just starting out, we recommend taking a look at the following guides:

-For an overview of how these elements interconnect within InfluxDB’s data model, watch the follwoing video:
+For an overview of how these elements interconnect within InfluxDB’s data model, watch the following video:

 Support and feedback